sg1110/MembershipCard/README.md

 * email
 * mobile number

-- A four digit ping will be chosen by the employee for further security.
+- A four digit pin will be chosen by the employee for further security.
 - The application will timeout after 10 minutes.

 ## Assumptions made, due to lack of information: ##